Are Laptops Covered Under Home Insurance?

 Weedin says it’s not worth filing a claim for less than 50 percent of the laptop’s value.
 So if your deductible is $500, don’t file a claim for a laptop valued at less than $1,000.
 Why?
 Because all claims become part of your claims history, and that history helps determine your insurance rates.
 Therefore, a laptop claim could wind up costing you more in the long run than the computer is worth.

 Mark D’Agostino, owner and president of R.F.
 D’Agostino Insurance Agency Co. in Brockton, Mass., says you may not want to file a claim at all, regardless of the laptop’s value.
 “Any claim could count against you, and the result could be anything from losing a ‘claim free’ discount to getting a surcharge or non-renewal on your policy,” D’Agostino says.

 1. Check out gadget or technology insurance.

-Gadget insurance for your laptop is separate from your homeowner's or renter's policy.
+Gadget insurance for your laptop is separate from your homeowner's insurance or renter's policy.
 Companies that specialize in this kind of coverage include Safeware and Worth Ave Group.
 Premiums vary based on where you live, the age of your laptop, the deductible and other factors.